fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 For the hypocrites there was nothing more disagreeable than to see Ali in authority over them.
 When the army left Medina, they began to whisper that the Apostle had left Ali in Medina because he wanted to get rid of him.

-Ali was mortified to hear that his master had found him a “burden.”
+Ali was mortified to hear that his master had found him a "burden."
 He, therefore, immediately went after the army and overtook it at Jorf.
 The Apostle was surprised to see him but when he (Ali) explained why he came, he (the Apostle) said:

-> “These people are liars.
+> "These people are liars.
 I left you in Medina to represent me in my absence.
-Are you not content to be to me what Aaron was to Moses except that there will not be any prophet after me.”
+Are you not content to be to me what Aaron was to Moses except that there will not be any prophet after me."

 After a laborious march the army arrived at the Syrian frontier, and halted at a hamlet called Tabuk but the Prophet could find no sign of the Roman army or of any other army or enemy.
 The frontier was peaceful and quiet.
 The reports he had heard in Medina about an imminent invasion by the Romans, were false.